 Already taking great care to produce our feeds naturally, we were keen to see what else we could do to contribute to the sustainability of our planet.
 Inspired by Sir David Attenborough, we have turned out attention to our plastic and packaging practices.

-So we have devised a three-year plan to eliminate the use of plastic material in our feed bags, and find other ways to reduce the environmental impact of our packaging.
+We have implemented a three-year plan to eliminate most of the use of plastic material in our feed bags and packaging materials and are looking at ways to reduce the environmental impact of our packaging.

-You can read our new plastics and carbon hoofprint policy here.
+You can read our plastics and carbon hoofprint policy here.

 How to reuse your Pure Feed bag: